wptide/docs/docs/installation/setup.md

 _You can run the setup script to initialize WordPress for the first time or if you would like a convenient way to update the default values when you change relevant environment variables._

+### Frequent Issues

-If you see an error like this on OS X when bringing up the API you need to add the directory to the `Preferences -> File Sharing` section of the Docker for Mac app.
+If you see the following error in your OS X terminal when bringing up the API you need to add the `/Users` directory to the `Preferences -> File Sharing` section of the Docker for Mac app, or whatever the root directory is for you `$GOPATH`.

 ```
 ERROR: for wptide_api-mysql_1  Cannot start service api-mysql: b'Mounts denied: ...'